UBC Centre for Interactive Research on Sustainability

 Passive House / High performance

-UBC’s Centre for Interactive Research on Sustainability (CIRS) showcases an advanced level of sustainable design—one that is regenerative.
+The University of British Columbia’s (UBC’s) Centre for Interactive Research on Sustainability (CIRS) showcases an advanced level of sustainable design—one that is regenerative.
 The facility aims to deliver net-positive building performance and features the use of wood impacted by the pine-beetle infestation.

 • Serving as a living laboratory, the CIRS building is itself the subject of ongoing studies on the long-term effects of sustainable design, construction, and operation.

-• It’s one of the first large, multi-storey institutional buildings at UBC to be constructed of timber—featuring glue-laminated timber (glulam) beams and solid wood floor.
+• It’s one of the first large, multi-storey institutionalbuildings at UBC to be constructed of timber—featuring glue-laminated timber (glulam) beams and solid wood floor.

 • The overall design emphasizes simple forms and materials, exemplified by the exposed wood structure and visible connections.